 More about online safety another time; let’s revisit the original Quora question.
 Recognizing that most sites will never amass 200 million registered users like MySpace, or 500 million like Facebook, the literal answer is that the most effective way to prevent or deal with legal and risk issues on UGC sites is to minimize the number of users.
 Simple, right?

 All kidding aside, my point is that all of these issues will scale along with site traffic, often exponentially as you become a large enough site to hit the radar screens of bad guys.
 In the typical lifecycle of a social Web startup, nobody has a job title that sounds like anything to do with risk or abuse at the beginning; the closest might be a community manager who covers abuse issues as part of keeping the peace in general on the site.
 As a completely made-up statistic, assume that 0.01% of users are sociopaths or predators who cause serious damage to the community and its other members.
 With 10,000 users, that’s one guy.
 With a million, it’s a hundred people.
 With 100 million registered users — the scale at MySpace when I left — it’s ten thousand.
-That kind of math illustrates why every major consumer Internet company has an abuse team that serves as the first line of defense against all kinds of ugliness that may not have legal implications, but can reflect on the character and perceived value of the site.
+That kind of math illustrates why every major platform has a social media “trust & safety” team that serves as the first line of defense against all kinds of ugliness that may not have legal implications, but can reflect on the character and perceived value of the site.
 The most serious of these get escalated to Legal; cease-and-desist letters are sent; police, IC3, NCMEC or other authorities are notified; and so forth.

-Practical Tips for Social Site Operators
+Practical Tips for Social Platform Operators

 - Work with the right lawyer who knows his or her way around these issues.
 There is no substitute for professional advice.
 An hour or two initial orientation on the full range of potential issues from someone who’s “been there, done that” will easily pay for itself, and with respect to any discrete issue, a five-minute call or email exchange can save you endless headaches.